Extraction of the Sivers function with deep neural networks: Results

 A non-zero sea-quark Sivers asymmetry is inferring that the sea quarks have non-zero orbital angular momentum.
-The \textit{proton}-DNN model predictions exhibit consistency with the non-zero Sivers asymmetry from the \textit{sea}-quarks, with higher precision compared to existing predictions \cite{Anselmino2017,Sun_2013,Echevarria_2014}, for the SpinQuest kinematics.
+The \textit{proton}-DNN model predictions exhibit consistency with the non-zero Sivers asymmetry from the \textit{sea}-quarks, with higher precision compared to existing predictions \cite{Anselmino2017,Sun_2013,Echevarria_2014}, for the SpinQuest kinematics \cite{SpinQuest_Proposal,SpinQuest}.
 Additionally, in this work, we report our projections for the polarized Drell-Yan Sivers asymmetries for a deuteron target at the SpinQuest experiment, as shown in Figure \ref{fig:DYpd_SQ_Pred} by the orange-colored bands.
-The central lines are negative in all kinematic projections of $x_1,x_2,x_F$, and $q_T$, yet consistent with zero, which correlates to the extracted Sivers functions shown in Fig. \ref{fig:Siv_SIDISpd} and Fig. \ref{fig:Siv_Moments_SIDISpd}.
-The \textit{proton}-DNN model predicts a positive slope with respect to $q_T$ for a \textit{proton} target and a relatively small negative slope for a \textit{deuteron} target, as shown in the lower-right plot of Fig. \ref{fig:DYpd_SQ_Pred}.
+The central lines in all kinematic projections of $x_1,x_2,x_F$, and $q_T$, yet consistent with zero.
+The \textit{proton}-DNN model predicts a positive slope with respect to $q_T$ for a \textit{proton} target as shown in the lower-right plot of Fig. \ref{fig:DYpd_SQ_Pred}.
 To date, with the exception of this work, no predictions have been made for the polarized DY Sivers asymmetry using a \textit{deuteron} target, which will be measured during the SpinQuest experiment.
 A noteworthy aspect of the forthcoming SpinQuest experiment is that, in addition to measuring the Sivers asymmetry from \textit{proton} and \textit{deuteron} targets, it will also ascertain the transversity distributions of both quarks and gluons, utilizing a tensor-polarized deuteron Spin 1 target, as proposed in \cite{Dustin_2022}.